mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 Gyro Dropout has two hyperparameters - sigma, tau. (iters_per_epoch and max_epoch is training-dependent)

-We recommend (256, 16) in AlexNet, LeNet or (1024, 8) in ResNet-18, BERT as hyperparameter set for (sigma, tau).
+For the hyperparameters (sigma, tau), we recommend (256, 16) in AlexNet, LeNet or (1024, 8) in ResNet-18, BERT.

 But there might be better possible (sigma, tau) set that may achieve higher accuracy for other models.